-There are already plenty of arguments for and against it in the internet and have put a considerable crack on the alliance between DAP & PAS within Pakatan.
+There are already plenty of arguments for and against it on the internet and have put a considerable crack on the alliance between DAP & PAS within Pakatan.
 We will see how BN comes into the picture once PAS tables the Bill in the Parliament.
-There are also been arguments in the internet that it will not impact the non Muslims and therefore they should not be talking about it or question it or having nothing to worry about.
-That is not true as well – just read on how Islamic law in this country will impact the non Muslims here
+There are also been arguments in the internet that it will not impact the non-Muslims and therefore they should not be talking about it or question it or having nothing to worry about.
+That is not true as well – just read on how Islamic law in this country will impact the non-Muslims here

-For me, it is simple – the politics and religion should never mix in the first place and so is the law of the country, especially when the country is consists of multi race, multi culture society.
-Otherwise it will going to be a very highly sensitive issue and wide open to personal interpretations and that is going to leave things very messy.
+For me, it is simple – the politics and religion should never mix in the first place and so is the law of the country, especially when the country is consists of multi-race, multi-culture society.
+Otherwise, it will be going to be a very highly sensitive issue and wide open to personal interpretations and that is going to leave things very messy.
 The hudud proposed by PAS itself is now opened to many interpretations – from it being the God’s law to PAS party loose interpretation of God’s law:-

 Writing in his blog OutSyed the Box, he republished an old article and said the word occurred in only 14 verses of the Quran and were used only in relation to social behaviour and domestic relationships, and not in the legal sense as used by PAS.
 He challenged readers, both Muslim and non-Muslim, to question the religionists and explain the difference between the “hudud” of the Quran and its usage by those such as PAS.